Democratic debate highlights: Moderates assail 'impossible' liberal agenda

 “The biggest problem we have right now that we have with immigration is Donald Trump.
 He’s using immigration to not only rip apart families but rip apart this country,” he said.
 “You don’t have to decriminalize everything.”

-Warren blamed both Trump and existing laws, saying they allowed a president like him to lock people up at the border.
+Warren blamed both Trump and existing laws, saying that fully criminalizing illegal border crossings allowed a president like him to lock people up at the border.

 “We need to fix the crisis at the border and a big part of how to do that is we do not play into Donald Trump’s hands,” she said.